 The Blizzard Rustler 10 is our favorite all-mountain ski for its powder prowess.
-With a clear preference for softer snow, the Rustler 10 provided our testers with an impressive combination of float, maneuverability, and overall fun when skiing the dep stuff.
+With a clear preference for softer snow, the Rustler 10 gave our testers an impressive combination of float, maneuverability, and overall fun when skiing the deep stuff.
 The unique rocker/camber profile and wider 102-millimeter waist width promote versatile performance wherever your powder stash may be.

 Analysis and Test Results